adamw/website/content/blog/2009-04-14-new-features-in-typestate-checker.md

     }</p></div>
     ";}
 categories:
-  - Java
-  - JBoss
-  - jsr308
+  - java
-  - Typestate
+  - static analysis

 ---
 I&#8217;ve uploaded a new version (0.2) of the typestate checker (for an introduction, see [this blog post][1]), which contains bug fixes and much improved exception handling.
 The binaries, source code and installation instructions are on the [web page][2]; the source code is also on [github][3], and the binaries in the [maven repository][4].
 You can use the typestate checker with the [jsr308-maven plugin][5].